minipief/pyva/doc/source/material_parameter_testing.rst

 For this purpose a large and expensive set of test requirements is necessary.
-The first three parameters are usually directly measured [All2005]_ but the last three are derived by inverse methods, e.g. by parameter fitting of test to simulation results.
+The first three parameters are usually directly measured [All2005]_ but the last three are derived by inverse methods, e.g. by parameter fitting of test to [All2009] results.
 One option is described in [Ata2005]_ and is based on reducing a cost function that is the sum of squared differences of the measured and simulated surface impedance .